Catch Group reveals solid Q1 results

 The online retailer released its trading results for the first quarter of fiscal 2019 on Monday, revealing a 72.9 per cent increase in overall gross transaction value (GTV) to $99.39 million, up from $57.49 million in the previous corresponding period.

-The bulk of the growth was driven by Catch’s marketplace offering, which facilitated $33.85 million in transactions in Q1 FY19, roughly one year after launching in June 2017.
+The bulk of the growth in the quarter was driven by Catch’s marketplace offering, which facilitated $33.85 million in transactions in July, August and September, roughly one year after launching in June 2017.
 This represents an 843 per cent year-on-year increase in GTV, admittedly from a low base in the previous corresponding period.

 The marketplace offers more than 1.9 million SKUs from over 950 third-party sellers, including Tarocash, Ezibuy and Alannah Hill.

 Catch’s sales of its core in-stock offering, end-of-line ranges from big-name brands that are sold at steep discount, increased 21.6 per cent year-on-year to $65.54 million, up from $53.9 million in the previous corresponding period.

 The company had 1.2 million active customers at the end of Q1, up 50 per cent from the 800,000 active customers it had in the same quarter last year.

 Catch Group’s CEO and managing director Nati Harpaz credited the company’s growth to its expanding range.